 Presently, AFSA administers more than 80% of bankrupt estates in Australia every year.

 There are two ways for you to become bankrupt.

 You make yourself bankrupt: This a voluntary process.
 It involves you completing the relevant bankruptcy paperwork.
-From there you supply the completed forms and any supporting documents to a registered trustee like Aravanis, or to the Official Trustee (AFSA).
-In fact, more than 90% of our clients lodge their Debtors Petition and Statement of Affairs voluntarily.
+From there you supply the completed forms and any supporting documents to a registered trustee like Aravanis, or the Official Trustee (AFSA).
+In fact, more than 90% of our clients become bankrupt voluntarily.

 You’re made bankrupt by a creditor: A creditor to whom you owe money can make you bankrupt by lodging a Creditor’s Petition through the Federal Court of Australia.
 The petitioning creditor who makes you bankrupt will also determine who your bankruptcy trustee is.